 In 1985 O’Neil became the president of the University of Virginia, a position he held until 1990, when he became the founding director of the Thomas Jefferson Center for the Protection of Free Expression.
 The organization, which advocates on behalf of free expression issues, has close ties to the university.

-O'Neil also was founding chairman of the Virginia Coalition for Open Government, which advocates for access to public records.
+O'Neil also was the founding chairman of the Virginia Coalition for Open Government, which advocates for access to public records.

 O’Neil has written numerous books related to the First Amendment.